siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_2_basic_eln.md

 <!-- ## Creating an Electronic Lab Notebook using Custom schema -->

-# Your first NOMAD custom ELN
+# Your First NOMAD Custom ELN

-In this section we will take you through writing your first custom ELN schema, that we will use to create a basic ELN to capture an experiment of solution processing of polymer films.
+In this section, we will take you through writing your first custom ELN schema, which we will use to create a basic ELN to capture an experiment of solution processing of polymer films.

 We will create an ELN for documenting polymer thin films samples prepared by spincoating.